 4. Assessment Centre

 If you pass the physical assessment, you may be invited to attend an assessment centre.
 This consists of a panel interview, teamwork exercise and online assessments to verify the assessment results you achieved in Stage 1.
+You will also be required to undergo literacy testing to ensure your ability to comprehend, interpret and transcribe key information.

 5. Reference check

 If you are successful in reaching this stage of the process, you will be contacted prior to reference checks being conducted.
 You may make changes to your referee contact details at that point.
+You will be required to provide the reference of a current manager (or your most recent manager/supervisor, should you not be currently working).

 6. Offer of employment